A new wave of sustainable and regenerative travel is taking hold in the Willamette Valley.

 Thomas J. Story

-Making our way back to the heart of McMinnville, we check in at the new Tributary Hotel, located in a 100-year-old historic building with an ambitious, Michelin-worthy restaurant ōkta that owns and operates its own fully regenerative farm.
+Making our way back to the heart of McMinnville, we check in at the Tributary Hotel, located in a 100-year-old historic building with an ambitious, Michelin-worthy restaurant ōkta that owns and operates its own fully regenerative farm.
 Walking up the stairs into the cozy boutique hotel, guests are greeted by opulent-yet-charming suites, each of which is named after a river in Oregon and comes with a cozy fireplace, oversize soaking tubs, well-curated bookshelves, and even better-stocked minibars.
 (Jose Gourmet tinned fish and artisan crisps?
 Yes please.)

 Tributary Hotel Room